material-motion/material-motion/specifications/runtime/README.md

 To answer the second question we introduce one more type: the Executor.

+The following statements define the relationships between each type:

-Add Plans to Transactions.
-Commit Transactions to Runtimes.
-Runtimes create Executors.
-Or in visual form:
+1. Add Plans to Transactions.
+2. Commit Transactions to Runtimes.
+3. Runtimes create Executors.

+In visual form:

 ![](../../_assets/RuntimeOverview.svg)